 All of our kits are supplied with accessories to fit 5" tools.
 All the Micro- Mesh discs and polishing pads are supplied with LOOP backing so you can get the most value from each kit.
-All discs and pads can be washed and used over and over.

-Sanders and buffers are available as both pneumatic (air) and electric. \\We always caution people when using electric tools on wet surfaces.
+Sanders and buffers are available as both pneumatic (air) and electric.
+We always caution people when using electric tools on wet surfaces.